lucasallison/ctqc/README.md

 ## Usage

 In the future we will explore the possibility of packinging the code as a library or providing Python bindings, but for now the code has to be compiled manually.
-This can be done using the command 'cargo build'.
-The application can also be run directly using 'cargo run'.
+This can be done using the command `cargo build`.
+The application can also be run directly using `cargo run`.

 Command line arguments: